Pavel Kashin was attempting to do a backflip on a 16-story building when he lost his footing.

 When a parkour daredevil loses his balance on top of a tall building and has a brush with death, it’s a terrifying moment.
 When it happened to Pavel Kashin, it was fatal.

 Pavel Kashin was a Russian parkour artist from St. Petersburg.
 In 2013, he was performing a stunt on the rooftop of a 16-floor building as a friend was filming him.
 Hence the photograph of Kashin captured just seconds before his fall and death.

 ‘Parkour’ derives from the French word parcours, which means ‘route.’
 Developed from military obstacle training, it’s a system for going from point A to point B by rolling, jumping, leaping; Essentially getting around various obstacles likes walls and stairwells in the quickest time possible.
 Parkour is done without the use of safety equipment.
 And it has attracted thrill seekers from all over.

 Parkour instills a spirit of adventure for many and enthusiasts typically think of themselves as part of a connected community.
-But for the most daring, there is always the potential for danger.
+But for the most daring, there is always the potential for danger and death.